Nematic superconductivity in the topological semimetal CaSn$_{3}$: Discussion

 Finally, we briefly comment on the possible superconducting order parameter realized in {\ca}.
-Armed with group theoretical classifications, we can determine possible pairing symmetry inducing spontaneous rotational symmetry breaking in the superconducting sate of {\ca}.
-Discarding pairing states higher than $f$-wave out of ten irreducible representations of {\oh}, we tabulate the possible superconducting paring states with the lower symmetry of point group $D_{4h}$, which is a sub group of $O_{h}$ and breaks the crystallographic rotational symmetry (table.1) \cite{sigri91}.
-Although further parity-sensitive experiments, including NMR Knight shift, are required, together with the observed {\hc2} close in the form to that of polar p-wave pairing state and the fully-gapped state unveiled by low-temperature specific heat \cite{mao18}, the nematicity suggests that two dimensional representation $E_{u}$ symmetry with the fully-gapped $d$-vector $2\hat{\bf z}k_{z}-\hat{\bf x}k_{x}-\hat{\bf y}k_{y}$ can possibly be stabilized in {\ca}, satisfying a key gradient for topological superconductivity in time-reversal-invariant inversion-symmetric systems, namely, the fully-gapped odd-parity pairing state.
+By using group-theory classifications, we can determine possible pairing symmetries, which induce a spontaneous rotational-symmetry breaking in the superconducting state of {\ca}.
+By discarding unlikely pairing states higher than the $f$-wave, we consider the irreducible representations of the {\oh} group.
+Then, as shown in Table \ref{tab:GT} (see also Ref.~\onlinecite{sigri91}), we classify the possible superconducting pairing states with a lower symmetry, here with a point group $D_{4h}$ (a subgroup of $O_{h}$), which break the rotational crystallographic symmetry.
+Here, we assume that no admixture of pairing states is realized in {\ca}.
+Although further parity-sensitive experiments, including investigations of the NMR Knight shift, are required, the fully-gapped superconducting state without time-reversal-symmetry breaking unveiled by our {\musr} measurements, together with the nematicity of {\ca}, suggests that a \emph{fully-gapped} \textit{d}-vector, $\boldsymbol{d}(\boldsymbol{k}) = 2\hat{\boldsymbol{z}}k_{z} - \hat{\boldsymbol{x}}k_{x} - \hat{\boldsymbol{y}}k_{y}$, in the two-dimensional representation $E_{u}$ can possibly be realized in {\ca} (see Table ~\ref{tab:GT}).
+This odd-parity state with a fully opened gap satisfies one of the key prerequisites for topological superconductivity in centrosymmetric time-reversal-invariant systems \cite{fu10}.
+Along with the odd number of TRIM enclosed by the Fermi surfaces previously reported~\cite{siddi21}, {\ca} turns out to be a promising candidate material to exhibit topological superconductivity.

-In summary, we have investigated the anisotropy of upper critical field in topological semimetal {\ca}.
-We observe unusual two-fold symmetry of {\hc2} about a four-fold symmetric axis, indicative of the realization of nematic superconductivity pinned by the applied current.
-We also observe anomalous temperature dependence of the upper critical field, reminiscent of the polar $p$-paring states.
-These observations indicate that the pairing symmetry realized in {\ca} is odd parity, providing a promising platform for realization of topological superconductivity.